Python syntax highlighted Markdown doctest.

 python -m phmdoctest doc/example2.md --report

-- creates the --outfile in a temporary directory
+- it creates the --outfile in a temporary directory

 - optionally runs pytest on the outfile